 West Herts Homes transfer

-West Herts Homes is consulting its tenants over a proposal to transfer its 28 homes to Watford Community Housing.
-This page contains information on the proposal and what it means for customers.
+West Herts Homes has transferred its 28 homes to Watford Community Housing, after a consultation with its tenants.
+This page contains information on the transfer and what it means for customers.

 Watford Community Housing logo